phpmyadmin/phpmyadmin/doc/config.rst

     :default: false

-    Defines whether to show row links (Edit, Copy, Delete) and checkboxes for multiple row operations even when the selection does not have a unique key.
+    Defines whether to show row links (Edit, Copy, Delete) and checkboxes for multiple row operations even when the selection does not have a :term:`unique key`.
     Using row actions in the absence of a unique key may result in different/more rows being affected since there is no guaranteed way to select the exact row(s).